urataps/urataps/README.md

 - [Diamond Foundry](https://github.com/Forgenie/diamond-foundry) - an experimental framework for creating EIP2535 Diamond Proxies with a standalone Factory and Registry, using the Solidity foundry framework.
 - [SaunaBound](https://devfolio.co/projects/saunabound-steaming-ahead-5b14) - a privacy-preserving DeFi protocol utilizing EIP6551 token-bound accounts, for interacting with lending/borrowing platforms without revealing asset holdings and strategies.
+- [ERC-6982: Efficient Default Lockable Tokens](https://eips.ethereum.org/EIPS/eip-6982) - A gas-efficient approach to soulbound NFTs, that introduces a default locked state and improvements to event indexing.

 ## 📚 Articles & Publications